Skip to main content

 4. Hang acoustic panels

-Making a frame to go around the precut insulation is the first step of this project.
-The wooden frame is sized to fit the Rockwool Safe and Sound insulation I’m using, that’s 15-1/4″ wide by 47″ long.
-You can use other insulation types, but mineral wool like what’s in the Rockwool is widely considered the most cost effective and best type.
-And since the insulation came in a pack of 12, I’m making 12 sound panels.
+The first step of this DIY Acoustic Panel project is to make a frame to go around the precut insulation.
+The wooden frame is sized to fit the Rockwool Safe and Sound insulation, which is 15-1/4″ wide by 47″ long.
+You can use other insulation types, such as mineral wool, which is in the Rockwool.
+It is widely considered the most cost-effective and best type.
+The insulation comes in a pack of 12, so I am going making 12 sound panels.

-I used MDF to build the frames because it’s stable and has a smooth surface.
-That’ll be important later on when we wrap fabric tight around the whole frame.
-But you could use plywood instead if you choose.
+Using MDF to build the frames makes them stable and gives them a smooth surface.
+That’ll be important later on when I wrap fabric tightly around the whole frame.
+You could also use plywood if you choose.

 cutting diy acoustic panel frame

-The frames go together easily with butt joints.
-I just used wood glue and a few brad nails with a screw in the middle.
-You could use just screws if you don’t have a brad nailer.
-And with that, I had a strong, stable wooden frame to go around the insulation.
+The frames will go together easily with butt joints.
+Wood glue and a few brad nails with a screw in the middle were helpful.
+Use screws if you don’t have a brad nailer.
+I have a strong, stable wooden frame to go around the insulation.

 diy acoustic panel frame assembly

-I add some mitered cleats on my frames for a unique mounting method which you can see in the video above.
-But for a simpler version you can stop here.
+Adding some mitered cleats onto my frames for a unique mounting method, which you can see in the video above.
+But for a simpler version, you can stop here.

 2. Add Fabric to the Frames

-Fabric for sound panels was quite the mystery for me when I was doing my research.
-Everyone said to use “breathable” fabric, but nobody really said what type they were using other than Guilford of Maine which is crazy expensive.
+Finding the right fabric for sound panels was a mystery for me when I was doing my research.
+Everything I read said to use “breathable” fabric, but nobody said what type they were using other than Guilford of Maine, which is crazy expensive.

-Instead, I went to my local fabric store and found these rolls of 108″ Wide Solid 100% cotton fabric.
-It’s literally called Wide Solid and comes in….wait for it…lots of solid colors.
+At the local fabric store, I found these rolls of 108″ Wide Solid 100% cotton fabric.
+It’s called Wide Solid and comes in lots of solid colors.

 wide solid acoustic panel fabric

-I bought 3 yards for the front of the panels and it was perfect to get 12 pieces out of it.
-Each piece was cut to 27″ x 60″ which I could then lay the panel on top of and curl it up over the sides.
+3 yards of fabric were needed for the front of the panels, and it was perfect to get 12 pieces out of it.
+Each piece was cut to 27″ x 60″, which I could then lay the panel on top of and curl it up over the sides.

 diy acoustic panel frame and fabric

-The fabric is secured to the frames with T50 staples which you can put in by hand.
-But it’s MUCH easier to use a pneumatic stapler!
+The fabric is secured to the frames with T50 staples, which you can put in by hand.
+It’s MUCH easier to use a pneumatic stapler.
 The key is to start in the center of each long side and work your way outward, keeping the fabric stretched tight as you go.

 cutting fabric on sound panel